bilgeilgaz/homework/README.md

 - make click event with text `show more...` which toggles the state.

 in ABOUT.js
-- Create 5 squares 100px/100px with 5 different color
+- Create 10 squares 100px/100px with 10 different colors
--
+- Create input field which takes color and create 1 square with that color.